Use of Lasers and Other Modalities

 - After initially registering, it shall be the obligation of the registrant to notify the Board in writing of any change or addition of facility location where LLBD procedures occur or are offered for use.

-- Beginning with the 2024 renewal period (renewals open Oct.
-1, 2023), annual registration as a provider of LLBD procedures shall be required and shall be accomplished by electronic means.
+- Annual registration as a provider of LLBD procedures shall be required and shall be accomplished by electronic means as prompted during the license renewal process.

 - Annual registration as an LLBD provider shall be due by January 31 of each year.